Home Healthcare is Broken, and People are Dying

 By utilizing remote-monitoring techniques and patient-uploaded data via smartphones, mobile technology, AI, and a flexible, on-demand workforce, practitioners will respond to what is happening to patients at home, on-the-fly, for any payer, provider, or clinician anywhere in the country.
 They will administer patient-specific protocols set by their doctor and report back as to the patient’s status and vitals in real-time via the technology platform.

-A platform sitting in the patient data stream, flagging abnormalities and automatically scheduling visits with a flexible, on-demand network of practitioners is what we are building at FRND, not a home healthcare company.
-We are a Population Health logistics platform empowering clinicians and patients to take control of their health together, outside the walls of the office, ER, or hospital.
+A platform sitting in the patient data stream, flagging abnormalities and automatically scheduling visits with a flexible, on-demand network of practitioners is what we are building at FriendHealth, not a home healthcare company.
+We are a Population Health logistics technology platform coupled with a strong network of mobile providers, empowering clinicians and patients to take control of their health together, outside the walls of the office, ER, or hospital.

 By setting protocols alongside doctors and allowing software to do the heavy lifting, MDs will have less work than before, with greater transparency and actionable data.
-Doctors will be able to see homebound patients at the tap of a button via videoconference and have a practitioner on-site to perform any necessary tests, draws, injections, etc.
+Practitioners will be able to see homebound patients at the tap of a button via videoconference and have a licensed clinician on-site to perform any necessary tests, draws, injections, etc.

 With this model we can keep people healthy in their homes, where 90% of patients want to stay, and out of offices, ERs, nursing homes, and other soul-crushing locations.